karisuchy/Kickstarter-Analysis/ReadMe.md

 # Kickstarting with Excel

 ## Overview of Project
-Analyze previous kickstarter campaigns to provide helpful in formation to Louise so she can develop a successful crowd funding campaign for her new play "Fever".
+Analyze previous Kickstarter campaigns to provide helpful information to Louise so she can develop a successful crowd funding campaign for her new play "Fever".

 ### Purpose
 The goal of this analysis it to determine what factors led to successful or failed campaigns so Louise can use these insights to structure her campaign for success.

 ## Analysis and Challenges

-My Challenge was learning the terms and meanings behind the statiscal analysis.
+Though her immediate focus is a play in the US, Louise also has a future interest for a musical in Great Britan.
+I concentrated my analysis on Kickstarter campaigns in the US or UK related to theaters.
+Launch dates, length of fundraising campaigns, goal amounts, average donations, and types of productions were considered.

 ### Analysis of Outcomes Based on Launch Date